metamdb/metamdb/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: 'Have an idea?
-Share it! :bulb:'
+Share it! 🔧'
 title: ''
 labels: ''
 assignees: ''